 TikTok Teacher Tip #3: Find and Share Quick PD

 Resources aren’t the only thing that can be shared on TikTok.
 Your PD can, too!
 Creators and users can find content via hashtags, or follow teachers who share valuable content.
 I’ve been using #edutok, #teacherpd and #thetiktokteacher for the content I share.
 I’m sure there are others, but that’s how to locate my content!

 TikTok Teacher Tip #4: Question of the Day for Teachers

 Many teachers, myself included, love Twitter Chats!
 But how can we take the same concept and use it on TikTok?
 Creators and/or teachers can post a question of the day (QOTD) and teachers can comment with their answers to the question.
 Again, use hashtags! #thetiktokteacher, #teacherqotd or #teachertalk all work for this type of conversation.
+But you can always search for better words by using something like this hashtag generator so you have the ability to mix up your posts, as well as targeting the wider community.
 Watch for updates on QOTD- TikTok Style![scroll down to keep reading]

 Help Me Spread the Word

 I’d love to feature the ways you use TikTok with your students or in your classroom.
 Send me a message on Twitter @RinkelJeremy or email me at email@example.com.
 I’d love to hear your story.